-The Yamim Nora-im, the, are a time of personal reflection; we gaze at the past year and envision the year that is yet to be.
-As we stand again on the threshold of a New Year, we reaffirm our commitment to through the actions we will take in the year to come.
+Theare a time of personal reflection; we gaze at the past year and envision the year that is to come.
+As we stand on the threshold of a new year, we reaffirm our commitment to through the actions we will take in the year to come.

-During the High Holidays, two fast days are observed: Yom Kippur, and the lesser known Fast of Gedalia, commemorating the assassination of the last governor of Judea prior to the destruction of the First Temple.
-One of the key purposes of these fast days is to free us from our daily needs, giving us time to concentrate only on the tasks at hand: , , and .
+During the High Holidays, many Jews observe two fast days: Yom Kippur and the lesser known Fast of Gedalia, which commemorates the assassination of the last governor of Judea prior to the destruction of the First Temple.
+One of the key purposes of these fast days is to free us from our daily needs, giving us time to concentrate on the tasks at hand: , , and .

-At this most holy time of year, as we willingly deny ourselves sustenance, we also recognize some of the brokenness in our world.
-Rather than focusing on our own hunger during our ritual fast, we can turn our thoughts and our actions to the millions of people around the world who cry out daily in hunger.
+At this most holy time of year, as many of us willingly deny ourselves sustenance, we also recognize some of the brokenness in our world.
+Rather than focusing on our own appetites during our ritual fast, we can turn our thoughts and our actions to the millions of people around the world who cry out daily in hunger.

-On Yom Kippur, we fast to free ourselves from our daily needs.
-This allows us the time we need to concentrate on the tasks at hand on this holy day:, , and .
-As we refrain from pleasure and deny our bodies nourishment, we hope to draw ourselves closer to God.
-During the climax of our worship on Yom Kippur morning, we read the stirring words of the Prophet Isaiah, who challenges us to use this fast day as a reminder that if hunger and want still exist in our world, then our fast and our prayers are incomplete.
+On Yom Kippur, it is customary to fast so that we free ourselves from our daily needs.
+As we refrain from pleasure and deny our bodies nourishment, we hope to draw closer to God.
+During the climax of our worship on Yom Kippur morning, we read the stirring words of the prophet Isaiah, who challenges us to use this fast day as a reminder that as long as hunger and want still exist in our world, our fasts and prayers are incomplete.

 “Is this the fast I seek?
 A day of self-affliction?...
 Is not THIS the fast I look for: to unlock the shackles of injustice, to undo the fetters of bondage, to let the oppressed go free, and to break every cruel chain?
 Is it not to share your bread with the hungry and to bring the homeless poor into your house?”
 (Isaiah 58:5-7).

-Hunger is something we still face today on a massive scale, both in North America and throughout the world.
+Hunger remains something many people face today throughout the world.
 This Yom Kippur, dedicate your fast to the millions of people worldwide who face hunger and starvation on a daily basis by donating to a hunger awareness/advocacy organization.
 (Some families donate the amount of the amount of money they would have spent to feed their families on their fast day.)
 One such organization, Mazon: A Jewish Response to Hunger, offers projects that connect hunger-related education and advocacy with the High Holidays.

 You might also consider these activities to help feed the hungry in your own community:

 - Ask friends and family to join you in saving unused manufacturers’ coupons for food and household products.
-Once you’ve collected a substantial amount (make sure they’re not expired!), donate these coupons to an agency that purchases food for the needy, like a food pantry.
+Once you’ve collected a substantial amount (make sure they’re not expired!), donate these coupons to an agency that purchases food for the needy.